AndreasArvidsson/developer-environment/README.md

 # Developer environment
-Easy setup of developer environment
+Easy setup of developer environment.

+## Description
+1. Specify which binaries you require
+1. Specify configuration regarding those binaries
+1. Call install()
+1. Wait 1min
+1. Developer environment with application server, identity provider, database and more is now installed and configured.

 ## Installation
 ```